 The fingers that hold the mirror to your glasses were beefy and have a non-slip pad built in that does not come off and get lost like some others.
 These are very strong and you can bend the main shaft between the fingers to achieve a tight fit.

 Note that the mirror is an OVAL shape, and is more vertically oriented than others such as the Take A Look.
-We think this is a mistake and the mounting stud on rim of the mirror should (in our opinion) be positioned half way between the end of the mirror (where it is now) and side of the oval so that you could position the mirror in a more horizontal orientation and thereby achieve a wider viewing angle.
+We think this is a mistake and the mounting stud on the rim of the mirror should (in our opinion) be positioned halfway between the end of the mirror (where it is now) and the side of the oval so that you could position the mirror in a more horizontal orientation and thereby achieve a wider viewing angle.
 Other than that we found the mirror stable and the mounting sturdy.

 On lens mirrors

 The final category of cycling mirrors is the on-lens mirrors.
 These are very high-quality mirrors that attach directly to the inside of your eyeglasses.
 They are very small and have an adjustable swivel base.

 These mirrors, although meant for eyeglass wearers, will not work if you need the correction supplied by your prescription lenses, as the image in the mirror does not come through your prescription.
 They are best used by cyclists wearing sunglasses or who do not need correction for distance vision.
 They will not work with wrap-around sunglasses.

 Since these sit inside your glasses your rearward vision is blocked by your own head, and you will have to turn your head considerably further to scan traffic to your rear than you would with a helmet mirror or eyeglass mirror.
 But they are hardly visible behind a pair of sunglasses.
 Great for the aging roadies who do not want to be seen wearing a mirror, but find the head turns more difficult with each passing year.